-8. You can go a few days without food without losing your shit.
+8. You can go a a day (or two) with no food without losing your shit.

 Whenever I invite people to go without food for a day, one might think that I had asked them to pluck their eyes out.
 The look of absolute horror and indignation that I receive in return speaks volumes about their own relationship to food.

 If you are truly embracing yoga as a practice, then attending to our four primal urges is not only required, it is essential.
 Too many of us are unconsciously being controlled by the four basic urges – sex, sleep, survival, and yes, food.